Mulgrew Miller

-Early life
+Early life and education

-Mulgrew Miller was born in Greenwood, Mississippi, to parents who had been raised on plantations.
+Miller was born in Greenwood, Mississippi, to parents who had been raised on plantations.
 He had three brothers and four sisters.
 His family was not musical, but they had a piano, which no one in the house could play.
 Miller, however, played tunes on the piano from the age of six, playing by ear.
 He had piano lessons from the age of eight.
 As a child, he played blues and rhythm and blues for dances, and gospel music in a church.
 His family was Methodist, but he played in churches of multiple denominations.
 His principal influence on piano at this stage was Ramsey Lewis.

-While at high school, Miller formed a trio that played at cocktail parties.
+While in high school, Miller formed a trio that played at cocktail parties.
 His elder brother recommended that he listen to pianist Oscar Peterson, but there was no way of doing this in Greenwood until Peterson appeared on The Joey Bishop Show on television when Miller was about 14.
 After watching Peterson's performance, Miller decided to become a pianist: "It was a life changing event.
 I knew right then that I would be a jazz pianist".
 Miller later mentioned Art Tatum and Erroll Garner as piano influences during his teenage years.
 Miller reported years later that he always found that playing fast was easy, so playing slowly and with more control were what he had to work hardest on.

-After graduating from Greenwood High School, Miller became a student at Memphis State University in 1973, attending with a band scholarship.
+After graduating from Greenwood High School, Miller attended Memphis State University in 1973, attending with a band scholarship.
 He played euphonium, but, during his two years at the university, Miller met pianists Donald Brown and James Williams, who introduced him to the music of players such as Wynton Kelly, Bud Powell, and McCoy Tyner.
 Still at Memphis State, Miller attended a jazz workshop, where one of the tutors was his future bandleader, Woody Shaw, who stated that they would meet again in two years.
 They did meet again two years later, and Shaw remembered the young pianist.